FantasiaMoney/ROVER-FETCH-LATEST-WITHOUT-STAKE/README.md

 Make sure You updated PairHash in config.js and test/contracts/dex/libraries/UniswapV2Library.sol
 ```

 # Description
 ```
-Fetch/Sale
+Fetch/Sale/LD manager

-1) Fetch with split SALE and DEX (can be changed in splitFormula).
+1) Fetch split ETH input with SALE and DEX (% of split can be changed in splitFormula).

-2) White list for sale and stake (users can not use sale or stake directly)
+2) White list for sale (users can not use sale)

-3) Split sale with LDManager
+3) Sale split ETH with LDManager

+4) LDManager add additional LD in each tx

-4) Add finish (burn remains tokens) in sale and LD manager
+5) Add finish (burn remains tokens) in sale and LD manager

-5) Add migrate() to sale and LDmanager and vice versa, or to new versions of sale or LD manager
+6) Add migrate() to sale and LDmanager and vice versa, or to new versions of sale or LD manager

-6) Add convertFor for case deposit without stake
+7) Add convertFor for case deposit without stake